 Pageviews is the full count of page visits.

-A new session is when a visitor comes to your website for the first time.
+This is when a visitor comes to your website for the first time.
 The percentage of new sessions tells us how many of your visitors came for the first time.
 This statistic is neither good nor bad on its own.
 It is dependent on whether you’re hoping for more new or more returning viewers that month.

 Traffic Info (Medium)